michaelmosmann/silk/binds.md

 We use the same names for the `Leg`s and `Feet`s but could also have chosen different ones like `leftFoot`, `leftLeg` and so forth.

 The `injectingInto`-method describes what parent we are targeting with the `bind` that is called subsequently.

+### Instance Of Dependent Bindings
+When using parent dependent bindings (see above) it is also possible to use a interface as the parent's `Instance`-`Type`.
+Of cause a parent cannot be a interface since there are no instances of the interface types itself.
+So when using interface types it means the parent should be a _instance of_ the interface provided.

+	protected void declare() {
+		injectingInto( Serializable.class ).bind( Integer.class ).to( 42 );
+	}

+Using the above declaration a dependency of type `Integer` would be injected as `42` into all parents that are `Serializable`.
+This is a very powerful tool.
+Use it with caution!
+Otherwise it becomes hard to foresee what will be injected.
+Especially don't follow this example and use it with something that generic and wide spread like the `Serializable` type.

+See also `TestTargetedBinds` for another example.